CTPUG/wafer/docs/install.rst

    * The name will be the conference's name.

+   * By default, wafer assumes that the site will be accessible over ssl, so the regsistration emails will will use an 'https' prefix.
+If this is not the case, override the wafer/registration/activation_email.txt template.

 #.
 Create the default 'Page Editors' and 'Talk Mentors' groups using
    ``manage.py wafer_add_default_groups``.